imfc12/nba-traditional-stats/README.md

 ## Database design
 - This project includes a MySQL Workbench model `nba_traditional_model.mwb ` which can be used to visualise or modify the database schema

+### Fixed the issues below from previoous version
+- `get_nba_data.ipynb` process used to take about 30 minutes to retrieve stats for each individual player
+    - Using a different endpoint now which retrieves all players at once: 'LeagueDashPlayerStats'
+- Previous endpoint used: 'PlayerDashboardByGeneralSplits()'